-Assumptions: The total pension liability was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Assumptions: The total pension liability was determined using the following actuarial assumptions, applied to all periods included in the measurement period:

-Valuation date June 30, 2019
+Valuation date June 30, 2020

 Actuarial cost method Entry Age Normal

 Amortization method Level dollar, closed

-Remaining amortization period 20 years

-Asset valuation method Smoothed market with 20% recognition of investment gains and losses

 Investment rate return 7.00%, net of investment related expense

-Projected salary increases 3.50-10.00%, including inflation (2.5%)
+Projected salary increases 3.50-10.00%, including inflation

-Mortality rates - For the period after retirement and for dependent beneficiaries, mortality rates were based on the RP-2014 Combined Mortality Table adjusted to 2006 and projected to 2015 with Scale MP-2017 and projected to 2022 with Scale BB for General Employees and the RP-2014 Blue Collar Mortality Table adjusted to 2006 and projected to 2015 with Scale MP-2017 and projected to 2022 with Scale BB for Police and Fire.
+Mortality rates were based on:

+RP-2014 Combined Mortality Table adjusted to 2006 and projected to 2015 with Scale MP-2017 and projected to 2022 with Scale BB for General Employees

+RP-2014 Blue Collar Mortality Table adjusted to 2006 and projected to 2015 with Scale MP-2017 and projected to 2022 with Scale BB for Police and Fire.

 For disabled retirees, the RP-2014 Disabled Mortality Table projected with Scale BB to 2020 was used.
-The static projection produces sufficient margin in the mortality rates to reflect future improvement in our judgement.

-Future Cost-of-Living adjustments for members who retire on or after January 1, 2002 are 60% of the annual increase in the CPI up to 6%.
+Future cost-of-living adjustments for members who retire on or after January 1, 2002 are 60% of the annual increase in the CPI up to 6%.
 The minimum annual COLA is 2.5%; the maximum is 6%.

-The long-term expected rate of return: the long-term expected rate of return on pension plan investments was determined using a lognormal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return: the long-term expected rate of return on pension plan investments was determined using a statistical analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target asset allocation and most recent best estimates of arithmetic real rates of return for each major asset class are to be provided by the Fiduciary of the Plan.
+Best estimates of arithmetic real rates of return for each major asset class are summarized in the following table.